cftang9/MSUSO/README.md

 This repository contains R programs for the article, “Multisample distinction and goodness-of-fit tests for uniform stochastic ordering via ordinal dominance curve.”
 <!-- This article has been submitted for publication. -->

-Prior to using R programs on this repository, please download the main R program [MUSOLibrary.R](https://raw.githubusercontent.com/cftang9/MSUSO/master/MUSOLibrary.R) or source it in R using the command ``source("https://raw.githubusercontent.com/cftang9/MSUSO/master/MUSOLibrary.R")``
+Prior to using R programs on this repository, please download the main R program [MUSOLibrary.R](https://raw.githubusercontent.com/cftang9/MSUSO/master/MUSOLibrary.R?token=AK5HQA6Z4FIJ4GDV5CVOAYLAVBZ6S).

 <!--
 which requires installing `R` packages `Rcpp` and `copula`.
 We would like to point out that loading or executing functions in `Rcpp` packages may encounter some technical problems for Windows users if your `R` software was recently updated to the latest version.
 One may run these codes in `Rstudio` and follow what it suggests to solve the problem.
 After successfully loading the main R program, the function `IndvsPQD` will automate critical value calculations for the practitioner.